 Read the full story

 You can read the full story of Jesus’ birth in two books of the Bible at Matthew 1:18–2:21 and Luke 2:1–21.
 Considering the importance of the story and how the events have been extended into lengthy narratives, the story in scripture is rather short.
 Between the two books, there are only 45 verses describing the events.
 Plays, movies, songs, and readings about these verses are performed every year during the Christmas season.
 My current favorite song about the nativity of Jesus is “Go Tell It on the Mountain.”
-A video of a very cool progressive jazz rendition of this Gospel song is listed at the end of this article (see References & Notes).10
+A video of a very cool progressive jazz rendition of this Gospel song is listed at the end of this article.
+Selected lyrics are below; see References & Notes for the music video.10

 We have answered the questions posed and more, but not the reasons for Jesus’ birth.
 That would be a bit too long, in this article, to tell, but I did explain it in a past essay titled “What do you mean, Christ died for our sins?”11 That article explains the full story of the reason for Jesus’ birth, as well as the reason for his death, and how it all will benefit your life (and everyone’s life) in the future.
 As to whether one should celebrate Christmas with all the commercial and secular accompaniments — well, that is your choice.
 If in doubt, ask for guidance in prayer.
 God gave you the free will to celebrate it however you wish, or not to celebrate it at all.